ajayrajyadav/bamazon/README.md

 - Clone repo.
 - Run command in Terminal or Gitbash 'npm install'
+- Copy example.env and rename it .env, replace your own credentils.
-- Run 'Node index' to execute the bamazon CLI
+- Run `Node index` to execute the bamazon CLI

 ### What this CLI does